ongspxm/spork2/docs.md

 Booking details are provided by `users`.
 Each room also have a `vacancy`.
 This serves as a rough gauge for the users to see how many person the place is able to accomodate.

+Frontend list of rooms returns from `from` onwards (refering to `r_id` of room, exclusive of).
+If `from` not defined, first few rooms will be returned.
+Filtering currently done on frontend side. possible extension to do filtering and search on backend.

 Future work can be done to include a booking system to tag the period a room is booked.

 ### Endpoints
+- `GET /rooms?from=`
 - `POST /rooms/new?title=`
 - `POST /rooms/update?rid=&title=`
 - `POST /rooms/newimg?rid=`